 If you suffer from stiff muscles or jaw-clench at music festivals, magnesium supplements will help alleviate the symptoms somewhat.
 Just take them during the festival and you should feel quite a bit better than usual!

 Music festivals are incredibly loud areas, and sleeping can be troublesome.
-A set of ear plugs will allow you to sleep a bit easier, leaving you refreshed for the next day of festival.
+A set of earplugs will allow you to sleep a bit easier, leaving you refreshed for the next day of festival.
 Mack’s Ultra Soft Foam Earplugs include 50 pairs in the box and will reduce noise by 33dB.
+More expensive brands like Eargasm or EARaser are worth it.
+Ear plugs are another essential – don’t forget them off your music festival checklist.

 If you’ve attended a music festival, chances are you’ve skipped the shower queue and found an alternative source to clean in.
 However, it’s important to not ruin the land, and a biodegradable soap is crucial for not harming the environment.